-- Milkha Singh got off to a flying start.
+- Milkha Singh got off to a flying start on the running ground.

 To be on the ball – to be sharp and know everything that’s happening

-- Duke was on the ball when he noticed the boredom of the clients and quickly switched his presentation.
+- The duke was on the ball when he noticed the boredom of the clients and quickly switched his presentation.

 Plain sailing – without any problems

-- Team building was not at all plain sailing.
+- The team building activities were not at all plain sailing.

 Run rings around someone – to be far superior to someone else